Publication by Miro about the future of distributed teamwork

 Problem #1: Lack of alignment

-Team members don’t just bring along their skills and knowledge — they also have their unique (and oftentimes competing) goals, working styles, team norms, expectations, and more.
-It can be tough to find common ground, and more than half of people cite alignment problems as a major barrier to successful cross-functional collaboration.
+Team members don’t just bring along their skills and knowledge, they also have their unique (and sometimes competing) goals, working styles, team norms, expectations, and more.
+It can be tough to find common ground.
+In fact, more than half of people in this Deloitte survey cite alignment problems as a major barrier to success.

 Solution: Start with a project kickoff